How to Trade Divergences and other Important Indicator Signals

 Whipsaws

-If price fluctuates around a moving average, frequently crossing above and below, this is referred to as whipsawing.
+If price fluctuates around a moving average, frequently crossing above and below, that is referred to as whipsawing.

-Price whipsawing around a moving average signals that price is ranging.
+Price whipsawing around a moving average indicates a ranging market.

 Whipsaws